flysand7/ciabatta/readme.md

 with `clang`.
 It may be able to work with `gcc` with some minor adjustments but I didn't test.

-For executing the script you will need lua and some lua dependencies that you can install with luarocks:
+For executing the script you will need at least python 3.3 and the pyjson5 package

 ```
-$ luarocks install luafilesystem
-$ luarocks install lua-path
-$ luarocks install argparse
+$ pip install pyjson5
 ```

 ### Building